Roger Williams: Securing Charters

 It took Williams several years to unify the settlements of Narragansett Bay under a single government, given the opposition of William Coddington.
 The settlements of Providence, Portsmouth, Newport, and Warwick finally united in 1647 into the Colony of Rhode Island and Providence Plantations.
 Freedom of conscience was again proclaimed, and the colony became a safe haven for people who were persecuted for their beliefs, including Baptists, Quakers, and Jews.
 However, Coddington disliked Williams and did not enjoy his position of subordination under the new charter government.
 He sailed to England and returned to Rhode Island in 1651 with his own patent making him "Governor for Life" over Rhode Island and Conanicut Island.

 As a result, Providence, Warwick, and Coddington's opponents on the island dispatched Williams and John Clarke to England, seeking to cancel Coddington's commission.
-Williams sold his trading post at Cocumscussec (near Wickford, Rhode Island) to pay for his journey even though it had provided his primary source of income.
+Williams sold his trading post at Cocumscussoc (near Wickford, Rhode Island) to pay for his journey even though it had provided his primary source of income.
 He and Clarke succeeded in rescinding Coddington's patent, with Clarke remaining in England for the following decade to protect the colonists' interests and secure a new charter.
-Williams returned to America in 1654 and was immediately elected the colony's president.
-He subsequently served in many offices in town and colonial governments.